 Joy here!
-My love for the Crossfit community is what brings me to the world of podcasting.
+My love for the fitness community is what brings me to the world of podcasting.
 I love running, CrossFit, yoga, food, fashion, music, podcasts, and listening to audio books.
 I’m a licensed professional mental health manager for Kaiser Permanente Colorado.
 I have a therapy dog, JT and we are professionally trained through Canine Companions for Independence.
-I’ve been a fitness instructor for 13 years and completed my CFL1 March 2015 and CFL2 January 2017.
+I’ve been a fitness instructor for 15 years and completed my CFL1 March 2015 and CFL2 January 2017.
 I’ve won 4 Emmy Awards.
 I once danced in the Super Bowl halftime show with Diana Ross.
-I’m 39 years old.
-I have a twin brother.
+I’m 41 years old.
+I have a twin brother in the USMC.
 I grew up in Mesa, Arizona.
-I love cheesy chick flicks, Beyonce, Backstreet Boys, and anything from the 80’s.
+I love cheesy chick flicks, Beyonce, Backstreet Boys, and anything neon from the 80’s.
 I love clean & jerks, double-unders, burpees, and handstand push-ups.
-I’m married to the coolest, nerdiest, smartest music/art/fashion/sports/Nike geek in the world, Scott.
-I believe life is meant to be fun, happy, and joyful!
+I’m married to the coolest, smartest music/art/fashion/sports/Nike geek in the world, Scott.
+I believe life is meant to be fun, messy, happy, and joyful!
 Who knows where this journey will take us?
 I hope you’ll stick around and find out.

 My name is Claire.
-I’m a 28-year old Front Range native, living in Golden with my new baby Miles, husband Brandon, and border collie mix Luna.
-I work as a CFL1 at CrossFit Elevation in Denver, CO and recently graduated with my Master’s in environmental policy.
+I’m a 31-year old Front Range native, living in Longmont, CO with my baby Miles, and husband Brandon.
+I work as a CFL1 at CrossFit Elevation in Denver, CO and graduated with my Master’s in environmental policy.
 I spend as much of my free time as possible in the mountains, on the river, or in the gym.